Dracula A.D. 1972: Production

-Following the success of the modern-day vampire film Count Yorga, Vampire, Warner Bros commissioned two Hammer Dracula films set in the present day, which were to become Dracula A.D.
-1972 and The Satanic Rites of Dracula.
+Following the success of the modern-day vampire film Count Yorga, Vampire (1970), Warner Bros. commissioned two Hammer Dracula films set in the present day, which were to become Dracula A.D.
+1972 and The Satanic Rites of Dracula (1973).
 The film was inspired by the events surrounding the Highgate Vampire case.

-For the Black Mass segment, the film used the track "Black Mass: An Electric Storm in Hell" by the pioneering electronic group White Noise, from their 1969 album An Electric Storm; Neame's dialogue was later sampled by Orbital for "Satan Live" and "Tension".
+For the Black Mass segment, the film used the track "Black Mass: An Electric Storm in Hell" by the pioneering electronic group White Noise, from their 1969 album An Electric Storm; Christopher Neame's dialogue was later sampled by Orbital for the 1996 song "Satan Live" and the 2001 song "Tension" from their album The Altogether.

 Filming

 Dracula A.D.
 1972 began production in September 1971 as Dracula Today and was filmed in Chelsea and Hertfordshire.

 Soundtrack

-The soundtrack was composed by former Manfred Mann member Mike Vickers, and is in a funky, "blaxploitation" style that reflects the early 1970s setting of the film.
-It was first released commercially in 2009 on CD.
-The film also featured two songs, "Alligator Man" and "You Better Come Through for Me", by the American band Stoneground (a late replacement for the Faces), which were included as bonus tracks on the CD.
+The soundtrack was composed by former Manfred Mann member Mike Vickers, and is in a funky blaxploitation style that reflects the early 1970s setting of the film.
+It was first released commercially on 4 May 2009 by BSX Records (BSXCD 8855) on CD in a limited edition of 1,500 copies.
+The film also featured two songs, "Alligator Man" and "You Better Come Through for Me", by the American band Stoneground (a late replacement for Faces), which were included as bonus tracks on the CD.